 Jane Heffernan, Department of Mathematics and Statistics, Faculty of Science, is an inaugural Tier 2 York Research Chair in Multi-Scale Quantitative Methods for Evidence-Based Health Policy.
 Heffernan’s research responds to the pressing need for new statistical, mathematical, and computational methods of mapping, understanding and controlling infectious diseases and aims to influence the development of new evidence-based public health policies.
 Heffernan is also the director of the Centre for Disease Modelling, and is involved in global health initiatives.

-Jimmy Huang, professor and director of the School of Information Technology, Faculty of Liberal Arts & Professional Studies (LA&PS), received a Tier 2 York Research Chair in Big Data Analytics.
+Jimmy Huang, School of Information Technology, Faculty of Liberal Arts & Professional Studies, received a Tier 2 York Research Chair in Big Data Analytics.
 Huang’s research focuses on the areas of information retrieval, big data and their applications to the web and medical healthcare.
 The objective of his research program is to overcome limitations of existing information retrieval methods and to formally develop a new retrieval paradigm called context-sensitive and task-aware information search for big data.

 Anna Hudson, Department of Visual Arts and Art History, School of Arts, Media, Performance and Design, is the new Tier 2 York Research Chair in Inuit Cultural Mobilization, which will advance research into Inuit cultural globalization by exploring contemporary fusions of Indigenous storytelling with hip-hop, performance, game design, and videography.
 Supported by a Social Sciences and Humanities Research Council Partnership Grant, the Chair will promote the development of a more equitable information and communication technology infrastructure and greater participation by Inuvialuit, Nunavut, Nunavik, and Nunatsiavut artists in global cultural dialogue, exchange, and digital preservation of Inuit art and cultural heritage.

-Fuyuki Kurasawa, Department of Sociology, LA&PS, is an inaugural Tier 2 York Research Chair in Global Digital Citizenship.
+Fuyuki Kurasawa, Department of Sociology, Faculty of Liberal Arts & Professional Studies, is an inaugural Tier 2 York Research Chair in Global Digital Citizenship.
 His research will examine how the rise of digital culture is enabling laypeople and experts to collaborate in tackling some of the world’s most pressing problems.
 Kurasawa will also examine how new technologies are reshaping practices of creation, evaluation, and dissemination of knowledge about such global problems.

 Rebecca Pillai Riddell, Department of Psychology, Faculty of Health, was awarded a Tier 2 York Research Chair in Pain and Mental Health to support her research on linking early childhood mental health challenges with behaviours seen when children calm down from painful immunizations.
 The appointment will enable Pillai Riddell to translate her research findings into a community-based screening and intervention program that will integrate early childhood mental health into routine medical care.